GLAD-RUC/DAO/README.md

 Before generating structures, the model needs to be finetuned on a dataset specifically designed for crystal structure prediction.
-This step ensures that the model learns the patterns and relationships in the data required for accurate structure generation.
+This step ensures that the model learns the distribution of the data required for accurate structure generation.

 To finetune the model, run the following command: